agilepro/software-craftsmanship/docs/Coding/Optimization/converting-int-to-string.md

-#  Correctly Converting Integer to String
+#  Converting Integer to String

 Learn to use Integer.toString(i) when you need a string that represents an integer.
 This is always the most efficient way to convert, and it avoids some bad habits that can be expensive.